 Anytime you do a cloud and on-premises comparison, it’s important to think about the needs of your business.
 There are trade-offs to whatever option you choose, so you should be fully informed before you decide how many on-premises or cloud services you include at your company.

 Choosing to store your data on external servers or in-house servers is a major decision that companies must consider.
-As you look at on-premises and cloud pros and cons for storage, you should be knowledgeable about their most important qualities.
+As you look at the pros and cons of on-premises and cloud storage, you should be knowledgeable about their most important qualities.

 One of the primary ways the cloud interacts with your company is in the way it stores data.
 Unlike an on-premises servers with storage, cloud storage uses external servers managed by another company.